 By Charles Bausman

 Last week, we asked whether or not Performance Enhancing Drugs (PEDs) would be beneficial for the tactical athlete.
-With a overview of the pros and cons of it’s use, as well as the legalities (illegal without prescription from a MD), it would seem that PEDs could provide a advantage for those in inherently dangerous jobs.
+With an overview of the pros and cons of its use, as well as the legalities (illegal without a prescription from an MD), it would seem that PEDs could provide an advantage for those in inherently dangerous jobs.

 With little experience of our own, especially it’s use while in a tactical career, we wanted to know what those who follow MTI have used, and if it has benefitted them.
 The majority of respondents were military, but the law enforcement and fire/rescue communities were represented as well.